Orange UK: Services

-Orange UK offered pay-as-you-go and pay monthly service plans.

-As with other prepaid plans, pay-as-you-go customers could top-up their phone via a swipe card, over the internet, by voucher bought printed as a receipt from a till, or via a credit or debit card.
+Orange offered pay-as-you-go and pay monthly service plans.
+Pay-as-you-go customers could top-up their phone via a swipe card, over the internet, by voucher or via a credit or debit card.

-Until the EE takeover, Orange UK operated GPRS, EDGE and 3G HSDPA services.
+Until the EE takeover, Orange operated GPRS, EDGE and 3G HSDPA services.
 This has since been merged with T-Mobile's network.
 Orange's 2G network covered 99% of the UK population, and was the largest integrated 3G/2.5G network in the UK.
-Orange claimed in 2008 that it spent up to £1.5 million per day investing in its network.
 In 2009, Orange UK decided to outsource its mobile network.
-Therefore, in March 2009, Nokia Siemens Networks was chosen to manage, plan, expand, optimise and provide maintenance services for the Orange UK 2G/3G mobile network for the next five years.
-Currently, Orange customers are only able to access the UK's biggest 3G network along with EE's standard 2G network.
-Customers that wish to use EE's 4G network, have to upgrade to EE from their Orange plan.
+In March 2009, Nokia Siemens Networks was chosen to manage, plan, expand, optimise and provide maintenance services for the Orange 2G/3G mobile network.
+Orange customers were only able to access the UK's biggest 3G network along with EE's standard 2G network.
+Customers that wished to use EE's 4G network, had to upgrade to EE from their Orange plan.

-Orange UK also provided DSL services under the same brand.
+Orange also provided DSL services under the same brand.
 Originally operated as Freeserve in the UK, it was bought-out by France Télécom, rebranded as Wanadoo and on 1 June 2006 Wanadoo was rebranded Orange.
 When Orange launched its DSL broadband service it offered it for 'free', joining TalkTalk in the foray for market share.
-The company attempted to converge its mobile and DSL broadband products and offered broadband services alongside its mobile services, at a subsidized rate (up to £15 off full price per month for Orange mobile customers in an Orange Broadband network area).
+The company attempted to converge its mobile and DSL broadband products and offered broadband services alongside its mobile services, at a subsidised rate (up to £15 off full price per month for Orange mobile customers in an Orange Broadband network area).
 Orange offered 'triple-play' services converging mobile, landline and DSL broadband.
-Orange UK on its most expensive broadband service used to offer a Livebox which integrates VoIP technology as well as WiFi, but in more recent times, this has been replaced by a Netgear router.
+Orange on its most expensive broadband service used to offer a Livebox which integrates VoIP technology as well as WiFi, but in more recent times, this has been replaced by a Netgear router.

 Orange also created an energy harvesting T-shirt and shoes.